masmovil/bazel-rules/README.md

 mm_repositories()
 ```

 This rule depends on [bazel rules docker](https://github.com/bazelbuild/rules_docker).
-So you have to install `rules_docker` in your `WORKSPACE` in order this rules to work.
+So you have to install `rules_docker` in your `WORKSPACE` to work.
 To do this you can simply call `docker_deps` rule defined for this project.

 Include and invoke `docker_deps` declaration in your `WORKSPACE` to register docker rule dependencies